BHemert/BHemert/README.md

 ---

-- 🔭 I’m currently a final year BSc Computer Science and Engineering student at the Hogeschool Rotterdam
+- 🔭 I’m currently a Embeddes Software Consultant at ALTEN
-- ⚡ I'm currently learning AI, ML and RUST
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bjorn-van-hemert-160715198/)

 ---